-5. Serving as NASA/NITARP ambassadors who will give 12 hours' worth of professional development workshops in their home school districts.
+5. Serving as NASA/NITARP ambassadors who will give 12 hours of professional development workshops in their home school districts.
 Each teacher will be expected to give the equivalent in hours of 3 half-day professional development workshops in their district, or neighboring school districts, and at least 3 talks on the project (e.g., local, state, regional, or national teacher conferences) over the first 2 years of your time in the program.

 The professional development workshops will focus on teaching about infrared astronomy and may use infrared teaching kits that we will provide to you.
-These kits will have infrared teaching videos, teacher guides, such as the Invisible Universe GEMS guide, other teaching materials kits such as the NASA SOFIA project infrared kit, plus additional teaching tools such as the Newport infrared-sensing cards.
+These kits will have infrared teaching videos and other teaching materials based on, e.g., the NASA SOFIA project infrared kit.

 6. Serving as mentor teachers in the community of NITARP teachers.
-The first year that you are in NITARP, you spend most of your program time learning about infrared,

-Spitzer, IRSA, NED, NStED, the relevant software, the relevant science, etc. As a "first year" NITARP teacher, you attend an AAS meeting and a meeting at IPAC to further these goals.
+The first year that you are in NITARP, you spend most of your program time learning about infrared, Spitzer, IRSA, NED, NStED, the relevant software, the relevant science, etc. As a "first year" NITARP teacher, you attend an AAS meeting and a meeting at IPAC to further these goals.